 And here’s the options description from Linux Journal:

-: don’t follow links outside the directory tutorials/html/.--page-requisites
+- --no-parent: don’t follow links outside the directory tutorials/html/.

-: get all the elements that compose the page (images, CSS and so on).--html-extension
+- --page-requisites: get all the elements that compose the page (images, CSS and so on).

-: convert links so that they work locally, off-line.--restrict-file-names=windows
+- --convert-links: convert links so that they work locally, off-line.

-: modify filenames so that they will work in Windows as well.--no-clobber
+- --restrict-file-names=windows: modify filenames so that they will work in Windows as well.

 After that, it will take some time for it to complete.
 Go get yourself a cup of tea or do something else, it’s probably longer than downloading a single tarball documentation.